Miriam Salpeter

-Miriam (Mika) Salpeter (née Mark) (April 8, 1929 — October 24, 2000) was an American academic.
+Miriam (Mika) Salpeter (née Mark; April 8, 1929 – October 24, 2000) was an American academic.
 As professor of neurobiology at Cornell University, she developed quantitative electron microscopic autoradiography as a means to investigate the neuromuscular junction.
 The Society for Neuroscience created the Mika Salpeter Lifetime Achievement Award in her honour.

 Early life and education

 Salpeter was born in Riga.
 Her father was a Yiddish scholar and Salpeter was fluent in Yiddish.
 During the rise of Nazi Germany Salpeter emigrated from Latvia to Canada, before moving to the United States in 1945.
 Salpeter attended high school in New York City.
-She was an undergraduate student at Hunter College, where she was a member of Phi Beta Kappa and graduated Suma cum laude.
+She was an undergraduate student at Hunter College, where she was a member of Phi Beta Kappa and graduated summa cum laude.
 Salpeter moved to Cornell University for her doctoral studies, where she earned a PhD under the supervision of Howard Liddell.
 She spent a year at the Australian National University before returning to Cornell University as a postdoctoral fellow with Marcus Singer.
 Singer's laboratory was based in the Zoology department, where she studied cells using an electron microscope.
 Salpeter was appointed a research associate in the Singer lab in 1961 and soon after promoted to Senior Research Associate.

 Research and career

 Neurobiology was an emerging field at the start of Salpeter's research career, and she decided to concentrate her efforts on the neuromuscular junction.
 The neuromuscular junction is a synapse that controls all voluntary movement, the formation of which was extensively investigated by Salpeter throughout her research career.
-In particular Salpeter looked at the role of acetylcholine receptors.
+In particular, Salpeter looked at the role of acetylcholine receptors.
 Salpeter struggled to secure a faculty position at Cornell University – Singer, her biggest advocate in the department, moved to Case Western Reserve University, and the academic community were not welcoming to women.
 Salpeter did not let this atmosphere faze her, and continued her research as a non-faculty member.
 In 1967 Salpeter was recruited to the Cornell University Section of Neurobiology and Behavior.
 Here she worked in the laboratory of Benjamin Siegel and was supported by the National Institutes of Health.
 She spent a year in the laboratory of Vincent Wigglesworth at the University of Cambridge.

 In 1973 Salpeter was promoted to Professor.
 She developed quantitative electron microscopic autoradiography, and demonstrated it as a sensitive means to study the neuromuscular junction.
 Salpeter collaborated with her husband, astronomer and physicist Edwin Ernest Salpeter, on the interactions between nerves and muscle fibres.